Woolyenough/The-Woolinator/README.md

 - [R. Danny](https://github.com/Rapptz/RoboDanny) - many of The Woolinator's features & design choices were inspired by the R. Danny bot

 ## Licence
 This project is licensed under the CC0 (Creative Commons Zero) licence.
 You are free to use, modify, and share it without restriction.
-Attribution is not required - but if this project helped you out, a shoutout is always appreciated!
+Attribution is not required - but if this project helped you out, a star is always appreciated!